sematext/spm-agent-docker/coreos/README.md

 2. Logsene Token
 3. Port for the Logging Gateway (exposed TCP port in spm-agent) e.g. 9000

-# Installation Step by Step - understand whats going on ...
+# Installation Step by Step - understand what's going on ...

 ### Preparation: